-William J. Marino

-Director since 2002 Nominating and Corporate Governance Committee Organization and Compensation Committee
+William J. Marino Director since 2002 Nominating and Corporate Governance Committee (Chair) Organization and Compensation Committee Age 67 -- --

-Mr. Marino has been Chairman, President and Chief Executive Officer of Horizon Blue Cross Blue Shield of New Jersey (Horizon BCBSNJ), a not-for-profit health service corporation, since January 2010.
+Effective March 1, 2011, Mr. Marino retired from his position as Chairman, President and Chief Executive Officer of Horizon Blue Cross Blue Shield of New Jersey (Horizon BCBSNJ), a not-for-profit health service corporation, a position he had held since January 2010.
 Horizon BCBSNJ is New Jersey's largest health insurer, providing coverage for over 3.6 million people.
 Prior to becoming Chairman, Mr. Marino was Horizon BCBSNJ's President and Chief Executive Officer since January 1994.
+Mr. Marino has served as a director of Sun Bancorp, Inc. since November 2010.

 Mr. Marino graduated from St. Peter's College with a bachelor of science degree in economics.
-He joined Horizon BCBSNJ as Senior Vice President of Health Industry Services in January 1992, responsible for all aspects of managed care operations in New Jersey, as well as market research, product development, provider relations and health care management.
-Mr. Marino has over 35 years of experience in the health and employee benefits field, primarily in managed care, marketing and management.
+He joined Horizon BCBSNJ as Senior Vice President of Health Industry Services in January 1992, and was responsible for all aspects of managed care operations in New Jersey, as well as market research, product development, provider relations and health care management.
+Mr. Marino has over 40 years of experience in the health and employee benefits field, primarily in managed care, marketing and management.
 Before joining Horizon BCBSNJ he was Vice President of Regional Group Operations for New York and Connecticut for the Prudential, capping a 23-year career with them.
-Mr. Marino serves as a member of the Board of Directors of the Blue Cross Blue Shield Association (BCBSA) and is a member of BCBSA's Health Policy and Legislation Committee (Past Chairman) and BCBSA's Administrative Committee.
-He is a member and Past Chairman of the Board of Directors of the National Institute for Health Care Management (NIHCM).
-Mr. Marino is a member of the Executive Committee and the Past Chairman of the New Jersey State Chamber of Commerce.
 Mr. Marino also serves as a director or trustee for numerous New Jersey-based cultural and community organizations.
 Mr. Marino has extensive experience in the areas of management and strategic planning, as evidenced by his career at Horizon BCBSNJ.
 His area of expertise in health services is beneficial to the Board, particularly in the medical applications business.
 The breadth of his involvement in many community organizations has given him knowledge of corporate governance processes and practices and organizational structure optimization.